Chase Roullier, snap after snap, cements himself as an anchor of Washington’s offense

 That year, Roullier said, changed everything.
 Fuchs distilled blocking to five components — stance, hand placement, wide base, butt down, head placement — and saw Roullier’s advanced mental acuity, how he could see the edge or spot defenders betraying the scheme.
 Fuchs assigned Roullier presnap calls even though he played left guard, not center.
 Roullier, a mechanical engineering major learning about power and leverage in class, thought everything clicked.

-Over the next three seasons, which were some of the best in program history, Roullier started every game, moving to center as a senior.
+Over the next three seasons, which were some of the best in program history, Roullier started every game for the Cowboys, moving to center as a senior.
 Fuchs said Roullier’s cool allowed him to do things he’d never seen from another lineman, though he’s coached others in the NFL.
-In the 2016 Mountain West championship game against San Diego State, Fuchs remembered a lot of exotic pressure and that Roullier always identified the indicator, directed traffic, blocked his gap and got everyone right.
+In the 2016 Mountain West championship game against San Diego State, Fuchs remembered, there was a lot of exotic pressure and Roullier always identified the indicator, directed traffic, blocked his gap and got everyone right.

 “If other people screwed up, he could fix it,” Fuchs said, adding, “He can make the game run slower in his mind.
 Composure is a key component, so when there’s a problem, he thinks, ‘This is how I fix it.’”